Followers

 According to tradition, Pāṭimokka does not consider as Pāli canonical book.
 At the beginning of the dispensation Pāṭimokkaha means three stanzas which included advices for the monks and nuns.
 It was known as Ovādapāṭimokkha.
 Later Buddha promulgated Vinaya rules and those rules consider as Ānāpāṭimokkha.

-Pārājikā Pāli and Pācittiya Pāli complied as separate texts.
+Pārājikā Pāli and Pācittiya Pāli compiled as separate texts.
 In Parājika Pali and Pācittiya Pāli include information such as the rules, reasons for promulgating rules etc. In first two books of the Vinaya piṭaka can see these traits because of that can consider these two books as result of gradual development of the early texts.
 In Khandaka we can see similar structure to the Suttavibhaṅga.
 After completing the Pātimokka had to enact another Vinaya rules because of the behavior of the monks.
 Those Vinaya rules include in Khandaka.
-Khandaka and suttavibhaṅga has developed same period.
-In Khandaka include report of first council and second council.
-Hence Khandaka gradually developed until period of second council.
-Before fourth council it has completed otherwise in Khandaka should include the report of fourth council.
+Khandaka and Suttavibhaṅga has developed in the same period.
+In Khandaka include report of First Council and Second Council.
+Hence Khandaka gradually developed until the period of Second Council.
+Before the Fourth Council it has completed otherwise in Khandaka should include the report of Fourth Council.

 "pubbācariya maggañaca pucchitvāca tahiṃ tahiṃ